-BICYCLES, SKATEBOARDS, SKATES AND SCOOTERS
+BICYCLES.
+SKATEBOARDS.
+SKATES AND SCOOTERS

 Bicycles, skateboards, roller skates, in-line skates, scooters and other such items may not be ridden in the residence halls.
 Bicycles may not be parked in walkways, hallways, stairways, or entrances.
-Bicycles should only be locked to bicycle racks and stored in designated areas.
+Bicycles should only be locked to bicycle racks.